NetFruit-Technologies/LangComm/README.md

 ## Run

+Please refer to the [releases section](https://github.com/NetFruit-Technologies/LangComm/releases/) to get any version of LangComm you want.

 - Run `python3 langcomm.py` in a terminal if you have Mac/Linux.
 - Run `python langcomm.py` in a terminal if you have Windows.